 What do I do next?

 VAT rules and regulations are complex.
-However, if your charity, organisation or business is currently engaged in what you believe to be ‘non-business activities’, it’s important to review these in light of the new two-stage conditions.
-You can find HMRC’s full brief on the changes here and its VAT Business / Non-Business Manual here.
+However, if your charity, organisation or business is currently engaged in what you believe to be ‘non-business activities’, it’s important to review these in light of the two-stage conditions.
+You can find HMRC’s full brief here and its VAT Business / Non-Business Manual here.
 If you are THP client, we’d recommend getting in touch with your account manager for advice.